FNNDSC/pfdcm/README.md

   }
   ```

-- Edit the IP address in this key (192.168.1.189 in this example), to your local machine's IP address.
-You can either find this by using the `ip` command or set this to 127.0.0.1 (loopback IP).
+- Edit the IP address in this key (192.168.1.189 in this example), to reflect your local machine's IP address. **Use the actual IP and not `localhost` nor `127.0.0.1`**.
 - Now run orthanc with

   ```bash